 \subsection{Association}

-\textbf{Problem definition.} Figure~\ref{fig:propasso}b schematically illustrates the \textit{association} problem, which we use to address the tasks of MOT, MOTS and PoseTrack.
-In this case, observations for object states $\{\hat{\mathcal{Z}}_t\}_{t=1}^T$ are given for all the frames $\{I_t\}_{t=1}^T$, typically provided by a pre-trained detector.
+\textbf{Problem definition.} Figure~\ref{fig:propasso}b schematically illustrates the \textit{association} problem, which we use as primitive to address the tasks of MOT, MOTS and PoseTrack.
+In this case, observations for object states $\{\hat{\mathcal{Z}}_t\}_{t=1}^T$ are given for all the frames $\{I_t\}_{t=1}^T$, typically via the output of a pre-trained detector.
 The goal here is to form trajectories by connecting observations across adjacent frames according to their identity.

-\textbf{Association algorithm.} We adopt the association algorithm proposed in JDE~\cite{jde} for MOT, MOTS and PoseTrack tasks, of which detailed description can be found in Appendix~\ref{app:association}.
+\textbf{Association algorithm.} We adopt the association algorithm proposed in JDE~\cite{jde} for MOT, MOTS and PoseTrack tasks, of which detailed description can be found in Appendix~C.1.
 In summary, we compute an $N\times M$ distance matrix between $N$ already-existing tracklets and $M$ ``new'' detections from the last processed frame.
-We then use the Hungarian algorithm~\cite{hungarian} to determine pairs of matches between tracklets and detections with the distance matrix as input.
+We then use the Hungarian algorithm~\cite{hungarian} to determine pairs of matches between tracklets and detections, using the distance matrix as input.
 To obtain the matrix of distances used by the algorithm, we compute the linear combination of two terms accounting for \textit{motion} and \textit{appearance} cues.
 For the former, we compute a matrix indicating how likely a detection corresponds to the object state predicted by a Kalman Filter~\cite{kalman}.

-For the latter, the appearance component is computed using visual features from observations across frames: a given frame is first processed by the base appearance model (Section~\ref{sec:bam}) to obtain a frame-level feature map.
-Then, while object-level features corresponding to box and mask representations can be directly obtained by cropping frame-level feature maps, when an object is represented via a pose, it first needs to be converted to a mask (via a procedure described in Appendix~\ref{app:pose2mask}).
+Instead, the appearance component is directly computed by using feature-map representations obtained by processing individual frames with the appearance model (Section~\ref{sec:bam}).
+While object-level features for box and mask observations can be directly obtained by cropping frame-level feature maps, when an object is represented via a pose it first needs to be converted to a mask (via a procedure described in Appendix~C.2).